 Rabbi Emeritus Dr David J Goldberg OBE z''l

 Rabbi Dr David J Goldberg OBE (Rabbi Emeritus) was educated at Manchester Grammar School, Oxford University, and Trinity College, Dublin.
 He received his rabbinic ordination from Leo Baeck College in 1971.
-A former chairman of the Rabbinic Conference of the Union of Liberal and Progressive Synagogues, and co-chairman of the London Society of Jews and Christians, he has contributed regularly on Jewish and Israeli topics to The Times, The Independent, The Observer and many other newspapers and journals.
+A former chairman of the Rabbinic Conference of the Union of Liberal and Progressive Synagogues, and co-chairman of the London Society of Jews and Christians, he contributed regularly on Jewish and Israeli topics to The Times, The Independent, The Observer and many other newspapers and journals.

 He was awarded an OBE in 2004 for services to interfaith work.
 He co-authored The Jewish People (Viking 1989) with Rabbi John Rayner.
 The translation of his book, To The Promised Land: A History of Zionist Thought (Penguin 1996) was awarded the 1999 Premio Iglesias for its Italian edition.
 Active in interfaith work, in 1999 he was awarded the Gold Medallion of the International Council of Christians and Jews for his outstanding contribution to interfaith harmony and understanding.
 His book, The Divided Self: the Jewish Psyche Today, was published in April 2006.